BigPolarBear1/factorization/README.md

 Update: I'll add the exact math of how k in zx^2-n*k changes as we perform modular division and we end up with a wrap around due to z not being divisible in the integers, to the PoC and paper tonight.
 I already worked out the math, its not difficult.
 Then tomorrow I'll write the code to use that hashmap... and monday I'll prepare everything should I get arrested on tuesday.
 Its hilarious, these fucking americans know I'm going to win, so this is their only way to try and stop me.
 Desperate fuckers.
 On monday, I will send my work to every non-western contact I have with instructions on how to finish my work.
 Good luck with that.
 I know what you people are doing.
 Go to hell.
 Fuck belgium most of all.
 I disown my own country.
 Do not ever refer to me as belgian.
 I am not belgian.
 Being called belgian is a fucking insult.
 I despise my own country.

 Update: added the math for that to the PoC... now let me add it to the paper aswell.

+Update: And added it to the paper on chapter 8 aswell...  now tomorrow... the final step... pulling small quadratic coefficients from the hashmap.